Showery condition over the island to continue further

 WEATHER FORECAST FOR SEA AREAS AROUND THE ISLAND

-Showers or thundershowers will occur at several places in the sea areas around the island.
+Showers or thundershowers will occur at several places in the sea areas extending from Kankasanturai to Hambantota via Mannar, Colombo and Galle.
+Showers or thundershowers may occur at several places in the other sea areas around the island in the evening or night.
 Winds will be South-westerly and speed will be (30-40) kmph in the sea areas around the island.
-The sea area extending from Hambantota to Pottuvil and the sea area extending from Puttalam to Mullaitivu via Mannar and Kankasanturai can be rough at times as the wind speed can increase up to (50-55) kmph at times.
+The sea area extending from Hambantota to Batticaloa via Pottuvil and the sea area extending from Puttalam to Mullaitivu via Mannar and Kankasanturai can be rough at times as the wind speed can increase up to (50-55) kmph at times.
 Temporarily strong gusty winds (up to 70-80 kmph) and very rough seas can be expected during thundershowers.
-Naval and fishing communities are requested to be vigilant in this regards.

 WEATHER FORECAST FOR NEXT 36 HOURS

 Showery condition over the island, particularly in south-western part is expected to continue further.
-Showers or thundershowers will occur at times in Western, Sabaragamuwa, Southern, Central and North-western provinces.
-Fairly heavy falls above 50 mm are likely at some places in Central, Sabaragamuwa provinces and in Kaluthara, Galle and Matara districts.
-Showers or thundershowers will occur at several places elsewhere after 2.00 p.m.
-Showers may occur in Jaffna and Mannar districts during the morning too.
+Showers or thundershowers will occur at times in Western, Sabaragamuwa, Southern, Central and North-western provinces and in Jaffna and Mannar districts.
+Several spells of light showers can be expected in the Anuradhapura district.
+Fairly heavy falls above 75 mm are likely at some places in Central, Sabaragamuwa, Southern and Western provinces.
+Showers or thundershowers will occur at several places in Uva province and in Ampara, Batticaloa districts after 2.00 p.m.
+General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning.

 City Temperature (0C) Relative Humidity (%) Weather